LucMekouar/prisoner-dilemma-study_v7/README.md

 ## The Experiment

-This experiment investigates how communication affects cooperative behavior in an iterative Prisoner’s Dilemma game.
-Participants play 30 rounds against a bot implementing the Tit-for-Tat strategy, with some participants able to communicate with the bot through pre-defined messages.
+This experiment investigates how non-binding communication affects cooperative behavior in a pairwise Iterative Prisoner’s Dilemma game.
+Participants play 30 rounds against a bot implementing the Tit-for-Tat strategy, with some participants able to communicate with the bot through pre-written messages.
+The bot's identity is shared to participants at the beginning of the experiment.

 ---